Vlad Munteanu: VfL Wolfsburg and loans

 In the summer of 2007, VfL Wolfsburg transferred him and Radu, paying €4.5 million for them, of which €1.5 million was for Munteanu.
 After being used in the first half of the 2007–08 season by coach Felix Magath in 10 league games, Munteanu was sent on loan in the second half to French side Auxerre under coach Jean Fernandez to play alongside compatriots Daniel Niculae and Gabriel Tamaș.
 He made his Ligue 1 debut on 9 February 2008 when coach Fernandez sent him in the 90th minute to replace Kévin Lejeune in a 2–1 away victory against Rennes.
 After only 12 appearances in all competitions, Munteanu returned to Wolfsburg, claiming he had problems adapting to French football's reliance on physical strength.
 Having been excluded from Magath's plans for The Wolves in the 2008–09 season, playing only for the club's satellite in the fourth division, he was loaned for the second half of the season to Arminia Bielefeld.
-There, on 23 May 2009 he made his last Bundesliga appearance in a 2–2 draw against Hannover 96, having a total of 58 matches and 13 goals scored in the competition.
+There, on 23 May 2009 he made his last Bundesliga appearance in a 2–2 draw against Hannover 96, totaling 58 matches with 13 goals in the competition.
 The following season, Munteanu began by playing for Wolfsburg's satellite team in the first half, before being loaned to 2.
 Bundesliga club FSV Frankfurt for the second half.

 Late career

 In January 2011, he ended his contract with Wolfsburg and signed a deal with his old club, Dinamo, for six months.
-Afterwards he went to play for the 2011–12 season at Concordia Chiajna where he made his last Liga I appearance on 9 May 2012 in a 3–1 victory against Pandurii Târgu Jiu, totaling 172 matches played with 19 goals in the competition.
+Afterwards he went to play for the 2011–12 season at Concordia Chiajna where he made his last Liga I appearance on 9 May 2012 in a 3–1 victory against Pandurii Târgu Jiu, totaling 172 matches with 19 goals in the competition.
 In 2013, after one season spent at 2.
 Bundesliga side Erzgebirge Aue in which he made six appearances, Munteanu retired at age 32.